Initial development of the Agro-Ecological Village Model: The Southern Negros Sustainable Agriculture Development Project (SNSADP)

 The project was conducted in three phases.
 Phase I and II consisted of introducing a range of sustainable agriculture practices to multiple farming communities and beneficiaries through demonstration trials, farmer-to-farmer trainings and the production and distribution of written materials related to sustainable agriculture.
 Achievements and lessons learned from these two phases lead to the apparent need for the integral development of social and ecological community infrastructures in a way that creates positive feedback for continued development and re-establishes the communication and information exchange networks.
 It was through the needs assessment of these communities that the Agro-Ecological Village Development concept naturally evolved.
 The third Phase implemented the AEV Model in two communities of agrarian reform beneficiaries, and was aimed to develop the ecological, social, and technological infrastructure of communities in an integrated way.

-The SNSADP programming resulted in the following achievements:
+The 3 years of SNSADP programming resulted in the following achievements:

 • 646 farmers were trained on ecological farming, 42% (245) of which were by women